 The Presbyterian church, as you may know, historically has refused to ordain as members of the clergy people who acknowledge that they are homosexual, although, of course, over the course of church history, many homosexuals have served as clergy anyway.
 The ban on ordination wasn’t written into the church constitution, or Book of Order, until the 1990s, with the adoption of what was called Amendment B. The General Assembly reaffirmed that ban once, but at its 2001 gathering, it decided to remove the ban.
 All of this happened with fairly closely divided votes.

 The assembly’s recent action to remove the ban did not take effect immediately, however, because under church rules the action needed to be ratified by a majority of the church’s 173 regional governing bodies, called presbyteries.
-The results of the voting by those presbyteries was reported to the 2002 General Assembly, and the presbyteries rejected the General Assembly’s action, so the restrictive language of Amendment B has been retained in the Book of Order.
+The results of the voting by those presbyteries was reported to the 2002 General Assembly, and the presbyteries rejected the General Assembly’s action, so the restrictive language of Amendment B was retained in the Book of Order.
 Another, more recent attempt to do away with Amendment B garnered more votes among the presbyteries but also failed.
 But finally an amendment was adopted that allows local presbyteries the option of ordaining otherwise-qualified gays and lesbians to ministry.
 That took effect in mid-2011.

 Even with the ban removed, however, it does not mean that ordaining gays and lesbians to ministry takes place automatically.
 Rather, it means that every church member who feels called to ordained office is eligible to be nominated or to apply, though no member would have any automatic right to hold that office.
 Presbyteries and sessions ("session" is the name of the board of elders in churches) will continue to decide who is fit to be ordained, using the standards found in the Bible and the church’s Book of Confessions, the very standards by which this decision historically was made prior to all the recent back-and-forth about ordaining gays and lesbians.